NathanLouth/DebianKiosk/README.md

 ## Additional Customizations

 * To change the web page Chromium displays, modify the URL in the .xinitrc file (/home/kiosk/.xinitrc).
+By default the page is set to `https://example.com`

+* To make Chromium open using incognito mode or show the url bar you can edit the following chromium flags in the .xinitrc file (/home/kiosk/.xinitrc)
+  `--no-sandbox`
+  `--kiosk`
+  `--incognito`

 * Adjust the screen resolution or other display settings by modifying the xrandr command in the .xinitrc file (/home/kiosk/.xinitrc).